entangled/brei/docs/index.md

 dependencies = ["hello.txt"]
 ```

 It is even possible to include files that still need to be generated.
+The following generates a file with ten tasks, includes that file and runs those tasks.

 ``` {.toml file=examples/include-gen.toml}
 include = [